treerachai/selfbot-6/README.md

 avatar - links the avatar of a pinged user

+us - shows statistics for a pinged user

 Using just the prefix then a message will send the message in an embed